Hearing Dogs and Coronavirus

 Oshi has been perfecting his alert to a smoke alarm

-The Coronavirus crisis may have slowed us down, but with our innovative staff, our adaptable and generous volunteers, and our wonderful dogs, it won’t stop us helping as many deaf people as we can.
+The Coronavirus crisis may have slowed us down, but with our innovative staff, our adaptable and generous volunteers, our wonderful dogs, and our amazing and loyal supporters, it won’t stop us helping as many deaf people as we can.

-We care a great deal about our supporters, and we hope that sharing how Hearing Dogs is coping during this time of crisis and showing you what our puppies have been up to, has brought a smile to your face.
-We’ll get through this together.
+We care a great deal about our supporters, and we hope that sharing how Hearing Dogs is coping during this time and showing you what our puppies have been up to, has brought a smile to your face.

 From all the team at Hearing Dogs for Deaf People – stay safe and well.